hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_postgresql_cluster.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the CosmosDB PostgreSQL Cluster.
+* `id` - The ID of the Azure Cosmos DB for PostgreSQL Cluster.

-* `earliest_restore_time` - The earliest restore point time (ISO8601 format) for the CosmosDB PostgreSQL Cluster.
+* `earliest_restore_time` - The earliest restore point time (ISO8601 format) for the Azure Cosmos DB for PostgreSQL Cluster.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 3 hours) Used when creating the CosmosDB PostgreSQL Cluster.
+* `create` - (Defaults to 3 hours) Used when creating the Azure Cosmos DB for PostgreSQL Cluster.
-* `read` - (Defaults to 5 minutes) Used when retrieving the CosmosDB PostgreSQL Cluster.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Azure Cosmos DB for PostgreSQL Cluster.
-* `update` - (Defaults to 3 hours) Used when updating the CosmosDB PostgreSQL Cluster.
+* `update` - (Defaults to 3 hours) Used when updating the Azure Cosmos DB for PostgreSQL Cluster.
-* `delete` - (Defaults to 3 hours) Used when deleting the CosmosDB PostgreSQL Cluster.
+* `delete` - (Defaults to 3 hours) Used when deleting the Azure Cosmos DB for PostgreSQL Cluster.

 ## Import

-CosmosDB PostgreSQL Clusters can be imported using the `resource id`, e.g.
+Azure Cosmos DB for PostgreSQL Clusters can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_cosmosdb_postgresql_cluster.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup1/providers/Microsoft.DBforPostgreSQL/serverGroupsv2/cluster1